Oxycodone: Chemistry

 It is also similar to hydrocodone, differing only in that it has a hydroxyl group at carbon-14.

 Biosynthesis

-In terms of biosynthesis, oxycodone has been found naturally in nectar extracts from the orchid family Epipactis helleborine; together along with another opioid: 3-{2-{3-{3-benzyloxypropyl}-3-indol, 7,8-didehydro- 4,5-epoxy-3,6-d-morphinan.
+In terms of biosynthesis, oxycodone has been found naturally in nectar extracts from the orchid family Epipactis helleborine; together along with other chemicals: 3-{2-{3-{3-benzyloxypropyl}-3-indol and 7,8-didehydro-4,5-epoxy-3,6-d-morphinan.

 Thodey et al., 2014 introduce a microbial compound manufacturing system for compounds including oxycodone.
 The Thodey platform produces both natural and semisynthetic opioids including this one.
 This system uses Saccharomyces cerevisiae with transgenes from Papaver somniferum (the opium poppy) and Pseudomonas putida to turn a thebaine input into other opiates and opioids.

 Detection in biological fluids

 Oxycodone or its major metabolites may be measured in blood or urine to monitor for clearance, non-medical use, confirm a diagnosis of poisoning, or assist in a medicolegal death investigation.
 Many commercial opiate screening tests cross-react appreciably with oxycodone and its metabolites, but chromatographic techniques can easily distinguish oxycodone from other opiates.